Trap Queen

 "Trap Queen" is the debut single by American rapper Fetty Wap from his self-titled debut album (2015).
 Following its online premiere in March 2014, it was released independently on April 22, 2014, before being re-released in conjunction with 300 Entertainment on December 15, 2014.
+"Trap Queen" was also added onto his Up Next mixtape (2014).
 The song was well received by critics who praised the vocals and production for being cheery and infectious.

 "Trap Queen" was a sleeper hit, becoming Fetty Wap's first entry on the Billboard Hot 100 in mid-2015 and ultimately went on to be a top ten hit, peaking at number two; the song spent 25 consecutive weeks in the top ten.
 Outside the United States, "Trap Queen" peaked within the top ten of the charts in Denmark and the United Kingdom.
 An accompanying music video for the song, directed by Nitt Da Gritt, was released on his YouTube page that features Wap and his girlfriend partying at their apartment.
 He first performed the song on television at the 2015 MTV Movie Awards with Fall Out Boy and would make later appearances at The Tonight Show with Jimmy Fallon, Jimmy Kimmel Live!, Nick Cannon Presents Wild 'n Out and the BET Awards 2015 to perform the song.
 The song received two nominations at the 58th Grammy Awards: Best Rap Song and Best Rap Performance.